 |Women's and Children's Services|

-Kennedy is committed to providing a wide range of quality educational programs to help you prepare for your upcoming delivery.
+We are committed to making our hospital the best birthing center NJ has to offer.
+One of the ways we accomplish this is by providing a wide range of quality educational programs to help you prepare for your upcoming delivery.
 We believe that, through education, your birthing experience can be enhanced and made more joyous and memorable.
-Listed in this catalog are classes and programs available to you throughout your pregnancy and after your baby’s birth.
+Listed in this catalogue are classes and programs available to you throughout your pregnancy and after your baby’s birth.

-Pre-registration and payment for classes is required.
+Pre-registration for classes is required.
 Class size is limited, so early registration is encouraged.
 Classes are subject to change or cancellation based on enrollment response.
-Kennedy Health System associates are eligible for discounted prices.
+Kennedy Health associates are eligible for discounted prices.

 How many people can I have with me for my delivery?